 Drink Vermouth at El Refugi

 Drinking Vermouth, or Vermut as the locals refer to it, is practically a religion in Barcelona – so it would be foolish not to give it a try while visiting!
 A fortified wine, it became a popular drink among the working classes during the Spanish Civil War when it was served from casks with local seafood in Barcelona’s coastal tavernas.
 Be sure to ask for the vermut casero – the house version, rather than the Italian alternative.
 The best house Vermouth around is made at El Refugi, a tiny bar run by an eccentric but very welcoming couple tucked away in the beautiful Passatge de la Pau just minutes from Las Ramblas.
-When you’re sitting mid-afternoon amongst their family portraits drinking a Vermouth, you’ll feel just like a local.
+When you’re sitting mid-afternoon amongst their family portraits drinking a Vermouth in the Gothic Quarter Barcelona, you’ll feel just like a local.

 See the historic Barcelona Cathedral

-Barcelona Cathedral, or the Catedral de la Santa Creu i Santa Eulàlia, is a must-see on your visit to the city.
+Barcelona Cathedral, or the Catedral de la Santa Creu i Santa Eulàlia, is a must-see on your visit to the Barcelona Gothic Quarter.
 Head down to the crypt to see the tomb of Saint Eulalia, the patron saint of Barcelona, who is said to have been brutally tortured and killed by the Romans for her faith.
 Built between the 13th and 15th centuries, inside you’ll find a beautiful cloister with a garden, complete with fountains where you can make friends (or not) with the cathedral’s 13 resident geese – one for every year Eulalia lived.
 It’s awe-inspiring interiors feature gargoyles carved into the roof, numerous chapels and a crucifix rumoured to have helped defeat the Turks at the Battle of Lepanto.

 Travel Hack Tip: When visiting the Cathedral make sure to cover your shoulders and wear modest clothes if you don’t want to be turned away at the door!